DomeCode/macht-sinn/README.md

 ## Description

 This script generates a Blacklist for ad- and malwareblocking.
 Remove those ads **without altering your browser-fingerprint**, see the web **as you like**.
 Let it work on your Router for an adblocking-monster fixing the **whole network** behind it.
-Ever seen an **ad-free Smartphones**?
+Ever seen an **ad-free Smartphone**?

-Since this script needs write-access to the hostfile defined in $ADNAME, root-privileges are necessary.
+Since this script needs write-access to the hostfile defined in $ADNAME, it will most likely need root-privileges (sudo).

 ## Installation

 0. Change into the target Git directory
 0. git clone https://github.com/GHCrosser/macht-sinn.git
-0. Eventually edit $ADURL and $ADNAME to your needs
+0. Eventually edit 'ADURL' and 'ADNAME' to your needs
+0. Place the files to the intended destinations
+0. Edit 'CONF' in machtsinn.sh to '/etc/machtsinn/machtsinn.conf'
 0. Fetch the blocklist with 'machtsinn.sh -c'
 0. Enjoy an almost ad-free Internet